WillAbides/release-train/doc/action.md

 Only literal 'true' will be treated as true.

+### force-prerelease

+Force all PRs with semver labels to be treated as prerelease.
+Behaves as if the "semver:prerelease" label is present on every PR that has at least one other semver label.

+Only literal 'true' will be treated as true.

 ### release-train-bin

 Path to release-train binary.
 Only needed if you're using a custom release-train binary.